tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

 ## Handler

-There are not too much complex logic for this simple app.
-For QueryIdeaRequest handler just query the SQL.
-For VoteIdeaRequest handler just query the current total_contribution, then add the new contribution then update SQL.
+There's not too much complex logic going on in this simple app.
+The QueryIdeaRequest handler for instance just queries the SQL database.
+The VoteIdeaRequest handler just queries the current total_contribution, then adds their new contribution and then updates SQL.

-You may want to ask why can we use two steps to update the total_contribution?
-In normal SQL design, we should use a singel-step atomic operation "increase" to update total_contribution.
+You might be wondering how we can use two steps to update the total_contribution?
+In normal SQL design, we should use a single-step atomic operation "increase" to update total_contribution.
 In TEA Project, all txn execution is serialized.
-No matter which hosting node send the txn to the state machine maintainers, they will be sorted based on True Timestamp in every state machine.
-Because the True Timestamp comes from Global sync atomic clock (GPS), all maintainer will have the same sequence of all txns.
+No matter which hosting node sends the txn to the state machine maintainers, they will be sorted based on True Timestamp in every state machine.
+Because the True Timestamp comes from Global sync atomic clock (GPS), all maintainers will have the same sequence of all txns.
 The state machine will execute those sequencial txns one by one.
 There is no parallel execution.
-You do not need to worry about multiple SQL statements executed parallelly cause race condition.
-This model is more like Ethereum EVM rather than SQL database.
+You don't need to worry about multiple SQL statements executed in parallell causing race conditions.
+This model is more like the Ethereum EVM rather than SQL database.

 ## Workflow

-There is nothing to explain in the workflow.
+There's nothing special to explain about the workflow.
 This is the typical TApp workflow which is the same as the tutorial app.
 Basically:

-- Front end browser send request to hosting node
+- Front end browser sends request to hosting node.
-- Hosting node handle the request.
-If needed, it will generate txn to the state machine maintainer
+- Hosting node handles the request.
+If needed, it will generate txn to the state machine maintainer.
-- State machine maintainers sort the txn from all hosting nodes, after a short buffer delay, all txns are executed one after another.
+- State machine maintainers sort the txn from all hosting nodes.
+After a short buffer delay, all txns are executed one after another.
-- State machine send back the result of txn execution
+- State machine sends back the result of txn execution.
-- Front end browser keep query the result until hosting node receive and relay the result back to the front end.
+- The front end browser keeps querying for the result until the hosting node receives and relays the result back to the front end.
-- Front end shows the UI update to user
+- Front end shows the UI update to the user.

-Next step, we will start to clone the code from tutorial.
-Make sure it can compile and run locally.
-Then start to modify the code to fit all business logic specific to our TApp.
+In the next step, we'll start to clone the code from the tutorial to make sure it can compile and run locally.
+Then we'll modify the code to fit all the business logic specific to our TApp.